calipho-sib/nextprot-docs/help/learn-developer-api.md

 ```
 <img width="50%" src="https://raw.githubusercontent.com/calipho-sib/nextprot-docs/master/help/assets/pie-protein-chart-existence.png"/>

-See it in action in [bl.ocks.org](http://bl.ocks.org/ddtxra/a1fd0e5613ed6b72ff8f) or edit it in [jsfiddle](http://jsfiddle.net/ddtxra/x3umjp67/) (supports: chrome, firefox or safari).
+See it in live in [bl.ocks.org](http://bl.ocks.org/ddtxra/a1fd0e5613ed6b72ff8f) or edit it in [jsfiddle](http://jsfiddle.net/ddtxra/x3umjp67/) (supports: chrome, firefox or safari).

-Note that the javascript library takes insulin as default entry, but if you pass the entry as a parameter `nxentry` it gets the one you asked for.
+Note that the javascript library takes insulin as default entry, but if you pass the entry as a parameter `nxentry` it gets the entry you asked for.
 Check for instance these 2 urls [pirin](http://bl.ocks.org/ddtxra/raw/75545ffaa0c6db260a40/?nxentry=NX_O00625) and
 [titin](http://bl.ocks.org/ddtxra/raw/75545ffaa0c6db260a40/?nxentry=NX_Q8WZ42)

 ### Other viewers